 I use the Really Right Stuff rail ($345) that is pictured above, but there are many similar options available from the likes of Kirk and Novoflex as well.
 If you want to get extreme, the StackShot is a computer-controlled electronic rail that will make each incremental movement for you!

-This lens deserves a special mention on my list because I know that a lot of you are Canon shooters and this lens has proven itself on my latest trip.
+This lens deserves a special mention on my list because I know that a lot of you are Canon shooters and this lens has proven itself time and time again.
 We tend to think of needing dedicated macro lenses for serious macro photography work, but that is not always the case.
-If a lens has a long enough focal length and a short enough minimum focus distance (MFD), you can actually get near-macro images.
+If a lens has a long enough focal length and a short enough minimum focus distance (MFD), you can actually get near-macro images very easily.
 The original version of this lens had an MFD of 70.9 inches, which isn’t bad when you consider the possibilities at a 400mm focal length.
 However, the Mark II makes an almost astonishingly big improvement on this and is now able to focus as close as 38.4 inches.
 Being able to shoot something that is 3 feet away from the sensor, at 400mm, is pretty impressive!
 Put the lens on an APS-C camera and you’ll be at over 600mm.

 Whilst it isn’t a true macro with a 1:1 reproduction ratio, it’s an excellent lens for “macro” flower photography.
 In fact it’s probably the best lens in the Canon lineup for flower photography, since the zoom allows easy recomposition of background flowers.
-It’s stunningly sharp as well, and I have one in my own bag!
-It’s pretty rare that I take a dedicated macro lens out with me so I love the versatility of being able to use this lens for tight detail shots.
+It’s pretty rare that I take a dedicated macro lens out with me so I love the versatility of being able to use this lens for tight detail shots when I suddenly find the right opportunity.